fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 After stopping the update, you can restart it by using client-side JavaScript.

-## Build a real time gauge that streams data from a URL
+## Build a Realtime Gauge that Streams Data from a URL

 Use the following parameters to build a real time gauge that can stream data from a URL you provide: